Key Takeaways

 Tips for Applying After Bankruptcy

 Here are specific steps to strengthen your application for financial services after bankruptcy discharge.
+Be prepared to gather a grab bag of documents and requirements, as lenders often request a variety of paperwork to assess your eligibility.

 Documentation Requirements